 Marianna has been visiting the Einstein Group/Berlin School of Mind and Brain in May 2016, and is still involved in a project in collaboration with Katrin Heimann and Joerg Fingerhut about the neurophysiological correlates (EEG) during the perception of moving images.

-Aenne Brielmann is currently pursuing her PhD in psychology at NYU, New York, where she met and started to work together with Jesse Prinz.
+Aenne Brielmann is currently pursuing her PhD in psychology at NYU, New York.

 Her main research topic is the experience of beauty – how it differs from other pleasures, which (neuro-)psychological processes it is based on, and which factors may promote or prevent us from feeling beauty.
 In her work with the Einstein Group at Berlin School of Mind and Brain she aims to further explore the structure of the concept “beauty”.
 One main project in collaboration with Joerg Fingerhut explores whether we can distinguish and judge different kinds of beauty (artistic, naturalistic, physical, etc.).

 Gina Eickers is currently finishing their PhD at the Berlin School of Mind and Brain - under the supervision of Jesse Prinz (CUNY GC, NY), Jan Slaby (Freie Universitaet Berlin), and Isabel Dziobek (Berlin School of Mind and Brain, Humboldt Universitaet zu Berlin).

 In their dissertation, Gina developed a new account of social interaction that explains social interaction mainly by looking at contextual information.
 The thesis commits to the claim that many social interactions can be explained via scripts and particularly examines emotional display in social interaction.